ACT Multicultural Advisory Council

-- To ensure a continued consultative approach to the implementation of the ACT Multicultural Framework 2015-2020 by taking a leading role in the monitoring the delivery of action items.
+- To ensure a continued consultative approach to the implementation of the ACT Multicultural Framework 2015-2020 by taking a leading role in monitoring the delivery of action items.

-- To assist in the convening of an ACT Multicultural Summit during the second year of the Council, working in collaboration with and advising the ACT Minister for Multicultural Affairs on agenda items, engagement of attendees, reporting of outcomes and exploration or implementation of resulting initiatives.
+- To assist in convening an ACT Multicultural Summit during the second year of the Council, working in collaboration with and advising the ACT Minister for Multicultural Affairs on agenda items, engagement of attendees, reporting of outcomes and exploration or implementation of resulting initiatives.